 I wish I had reconnected with her again.
 There was much more to discuss based on the knowledge and experience I had gained since my internship.
 But I'm grateful for the time we had and for Ela's generosity in sharing her story across decades.
 Her memoir, her interviews and all of the lives she touched through her outreach provide a rich inheritance that will continue to resonate with us.

 I recently discovered Ela's presentation at the Michigan Opera Theatre Children's Chorus and was in tears by the end.
 Start the video at 25:00 for Ela's segment.

 Since time immemorial, artists have served as clarion calls for societies and peoples in distress, and they continue to serve honorably in that role.
 Never underestimate the will to find and execute artistic expression in the most unimaginable circumstances.
 May the story of Brundibár be a guiding light and encouraging reminder.
 Although the context of its production was unfathomable, Ela would want us to celebrate Brundibar's fairytale nature of magic and morality.
 The children defeated the evil organ grinder.
 Hitler's reign would end.

 "People are always asking me what I think when I see myself singing in that film," Weissberger says from her New York home.
 "I really don't see myself.
 I'm looking at those children who didn't survive and how happy they were that day when they got to sing the Victory Song at the end of the opera.
 I used to think that Brundibár died with them, but it will never die" (The Baltimore Sun, "In land of death, Brundibár was reminder of life").

-Being in a position to record and communicate the human experience to enlighten, empower and bring joy is a tremendous responsibility.
-It's an honor and sacred duty.
+Being in a position to document and communicate the human experience is a tremendous responsibility.
+Providing a truthful and accurate account that enlightens, empowers and elicits emotion to illustrate a life story is an honor and sacred duty.
 Ela lived to tell her story and my heart is full for having the smallest opportunity to share it.